Our journey

 • Overnight stays - 17,850 euros - many unplanned hotel and Airbnb overnight stays, thanks to many new friends we were often able to stay privately

-• Food - 13,250 euros - especially in Canada and the USA it is more expensive than you think and sometimes it has to be king crab, beef fillet and a very good wine.
+• Food - 13,250 euros - especially in Canada and the USA it is more expensive than expected and sometimes it has to be king crab, beef fillet and a very good wine.

 • ...

-Not all roads lead on, but have an end and you have to drive back.
-In total we drove about 7,500 km there and back.
-And sometimes you're just "stupid" and so you have to drive Baja California three times in total, about 5,025 km (see under stupid things).
+Not all roads lead onward; they end, and you have to drive all the way back.
+In total, we drove about 7,500 km there and back.
+And sometimes you're just "stupid," and so you have to drive Baja California three times, a total of about 5,025 km (see "Stupid Things").

 • Dempster Highway (Canada) - 926 km one way